Siapran/parens-8/README.md

 ## parens-8 extensions

-while designed as a lightweight runtime for offloading code to strings and ROM, parens-8 has extensions to turn it into a fully featured programming language.
+while designed as a lightweight (404 tokens!) runtime for offloading code to strings and ROM, parens-8 has extensions to turn it into a fully featured programming language.

 ```lisp
 (set fib